Effective strategies for managing team workload

 Introduction

-• Product quality drops by 40–60% when teams are overloaded
+• Product quality declines by 40–60% when teams are consistently overloaded

 Strategy 1

-Build a skill matrix for each team member.
-Don’t stop at hard skills — include:
+Build a skill matrix for each team member that covers:

-• Technical abilities: proficiency with tools and technologies, domain experience, capacity to learn new skills
+• Technical abilities: proficiency with tools and technologies, domain experience, capacity to acquire new skills

 • Soft skills: communication, leadership, resilience under pressure, creative thinking

-• Work preferences: some people perform best in the morning, others in the evening; some thrive on complex analysis, others on quick operational tasks
+• Work preferences: some people perform best in the morning, others in the evening; some excel at complex analysis, others at rapid operational tasks

 • Personal context: family responsibilities, external commitments, long-term career goals